-After entering Delete RAID Volume menu, the system should prompt: "Deleting a volume will reset the disks to non-RAID.
+After entering Delete RAID Volume menu, system prompts: "Deleting a volume will reset the disks to non-RAID.
 Warning: ALL DISKS DATA WILL BE DELETED.".

 To delete an RAID volume, please press [DEL], system prompts: "ALL DATA IN THE VOLUME WILL BE LOST!" again.
-Are you sure you want to delete "Volume"?
-(Y/N):", to delete this RAID volume, please enter "Y", to cancel deletion of this RAID volume, please enter "N".
+Are you sure you want to delete "Volume"?(Y/N):", to delete this RAID volume, please enter "Y", to cancel deletion of this RAID volume, please enter "N".

-c) Reset Disks to Non-RAID Menu
+c)Reset Disks to Non-RAID Menu

-After entering Reset Disks to Non-RAID menu, system will display all hard disks in RAID volume.
-Please select the hard disk to reset using the space key according to actual demand, and then press enter to reset the hard disk.
-The system should prompt, "Are you sure you want to reset RAID data on selected disks?
+After entering Reset Disks to Non-RAID menu, system will display all hard disks in RAID volume, please select the hard disk to reset using the space key according to actual demand, and then press enter to reset the hard disk, system prompts "Are you sure you want to reset RAID data on selected disks?
 (Y/N)" again, enter "Y" or "N" according to prompt.
-It is to be noted that during resetting hard disk, all data on this disk will be lost.
-Meanwhile, this disk will not belong to RAID volume any more.
+It is to be noted that, during resetting hard disk, data on this disk will all be lost, meanwhile, this disk will not belong to RAID volume any more.